Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continuous Education: Consider taking additional courses, certificates or degrees that are pertinent to your field of work.
+- Continue Your Education: Complete additional courses, certificates or degrees that are pertinent to the profession.

 Negativity

-- Refocus on Positivity: Embrace that there are positives to your role even when you’re feeling overwhelmed
+- Focus on Positivity: Acknowledge all the good aspects to your role even when you’re feeling overwhelmed

-- Ask for help whenever possible Find a mentor to ask for assistance or for colleagues to provide business assistance.
+- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for suggestions.

 Overcommitting Workload